muratk3n/thirdwave/en/README.md

 # Tweets

+"'Normal Christmas out of the question,' says Trudeau as Toronto imposes lockdown

+Prime Minister Justin Trudeau said on Friday that Canada's hospital system could be overwhelmed by a possible quadrupling of new Covid-19 cases by year end"

+---

 "The Labour Party’s Membership Is in Revolt Against Keir Starmer

 Last night, the grassroots campaign to reinstate Jeremy Corbyn’s whip